The FIRST step for trend following success is to understand what you can trade via price action alone. Essentially, EVERYTHING:

 A further great example of success is Bill Dunn.
 He is one of the greatest trend followers ever.
 First ballot Hall of Fame.
 He has been successfully trading as a trend follower for massive money since 1974.
-His continuous track record has never been featured on CNBC, Bloomberg, WSJ, etc. An examination of Dunn’s track record could serve as a PhD-level trend following class.
+The Dunn Capital continuous track record has never been featured on CNBC, Bloomberg, WSJ, etc. An examination of Dunn Capital’s track record could serve as a PhD-level trend following class.
+Consider the performance:

-No one can promise that you will become the next Bill Dunn or produce his returns.
-Further, we are not an agent for Dunn Capital, but his performance is a historical marker on file with the U.S. government.
-His performance is proof that classic long term trend following can win big time (Note: If you want to be a trend follower, if you want the foundation to have a chance at the big money, you can start a proven trend following education immediately).
+No one can promise that you will become the next Dunn or produce those returns.
+Further, I am not an agent for Dunn Capital, but that performance is a historical marker on file with the U.S. government.
+It is also proof that classic long term trend following can win big time (Note: If you want to be a trend follower, if you want the foundation to have a chance at the big money, you can start a proven trend following education immediately).

-That is inspirational (at least if you have a pulse).
+That is inspirational (if you have a pulse still).

 Additional performance histories generated by legendary trend traders: